 David B. Reiner.
+Mr. Reiner has served as a Director of Ocwen since May 2009.
 Mr. Reiner currently serves as a Managing Director with Grosvenor Investment Management US Inc. Since joining Grosvenor Investment Management's predecessor Legg Mason Real Estate Services in 2003, Mr. Reiner has been responsible for the development and implementation of business strategy, capital markets activities, fund and investment development, fund raising, fund operations and investor relations.
 He also chairs Grosvenor Investment Management's Strategy Committee, is a member of the Management Committee and is a member of the Investment Committee for Grosvenor Investment Management's Investment Funds business.
-He also serves on Grosvenor Fund Management Ltd.'s Capital Markets Committee.
-Mr. Reiner holds a Bachelor of A rts from the University of South Carolina and a Juris Doctorate degree from George Mason University School of Law.
+He also serves on Grosvenor Fund Management

+Ltd.'s Capital Markets Committee.
+Mr. Reiner holds a Bachelor of Arts from the University of South Carolina and a Juris Doctorate degree from George Mason University School of Law.
 He also completed graduate work in international affairs and economics at the Fletcher School of Law & Diplomacy at Tufts University and the Johns Hopkins School of Advanced International Studies.